 Spotify clearly outshines Youtube Music with a maximum streaming quality of 320kbps.

 But keep in mind that to a casual listener, there isn’t going to be any noticeable difference between 256kbps and 320kbps in terms of sound quality.
 Even more so if you’re using mid- to low-tier audio gear.
-Any difference in sound quality will be more apparent if you’re going from 128kbps to 320kbps.
-With the details revolving more on the clarity and detail of the audio.
+Any difference in clarity and detail will be more apparent if you’re going from 128kbps to 320kbps.

-Additionally, perhaps because of how they are designed, Spotify’s highest audio quality actually takes lesser time to load than Youtube Music’s 256kbps, especially when comparing them with the same internet speed.
+Additionally, perhaps because of how the apps are designed, Spotify’s highest audio quality actually takes less time to load than Youtube Music’s 256kbps, especially when comparing them with the same internet speed.
 At around 80mbps of internet speed, Spotify’s tracks almost load instantaneously, while you may have to wait for 2-3 seconds in Youtube Music.